Moving and Handling FAQs

 What should people handling training include?

-Several relevant and professional bodies including the Royal College of Nursing, the Chartered Society of Physiotherapists, the College of Occupational Therapists, the National Back Exchange and the Health and Safety Executive in conjunction with other associations and professional bodies, have advised as to the content of people handling training.
+Several relevant and professional bodies including the Royal College of Nursing, the Chartered Society of Physiotherapists, the Royal College of Occupational Therapists, the National Back Exchange and the Health and Safety Executive in conjunction with other associations and professional bodies, have advised as to the content of people handling training.

 Generally, the advice given is that the practical skills of safer people moving and handling, including the key principles of human movement and the correct selection and safer use of handling aids, should be the key focus of the course content.